 416 E. Walnut Street Brownstown, IN 47220 Ph: 812-358-5180

 The Robert Brown Jackson County Juvenile Home serves adolescent boys referred to our program by the Indiana Department of Child services and probation officers after being declared either CHINS or delinquent.
+Our facility is CARF accredited.

-Residents of our community based group home live at the facility in a structured environment, which has awake staff 24 hours a day.
+Residents of our community based group home live at the facility in a structured environment, which is staffed 24 hours a day.
 Residents learn positive behavior in a family-based setting through the interaction, encouragement , and support of the staff in a nurturing environment.
 All residents are assigned responsibilities, some individual and some communal.
 They are then rewarded for success through cash allowances and privileges within the home.
 Residents are taught about food and nutrition, safety, and personal hygiene.
 They are taught to do their own laundry, maintain their environment, and be respectful of other persons living in the same space.
 All residents do their share of chores and learn to work as a group.
 Residents may participate in a variety of school and community activities.
 Some participate in Boy Scouts or 4-H. All residents are encouraged to sign up for school activities such as sports and social events.
 The boys and are often taken to various community events, sometimes as volunteers.

 All front-line staff are trained to work with children in a positive and therapeutic style.
 Staff are educated in areas such a de-escalation, motivational interviewing, stages of change and various other techniques to facilitate working with children.
 All staff are capable of tutoring and helping with homework and are trained to handle emergency procedures.
 Staff receive training in Trauma-Based Cognitive-Behavior therapy as this is the underlying technique used in working with residents.